Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Protective, laid-back, gentle

-The Pyredoodle is a large dog that can reach, and sometimes exceed, 100 pounds when fully grown.
-Unfortunately, they have shorter lifespans than most Poodle mixes due to the large breed Great Pyrenees parent.
-They are protective dogs when needed, but they are usually quite laid-back and gentle, making them a good match for children.
-Like their Great Pyrenees parents, these dogs are prone to wandering and are best kept on large, fenced properties.
+The Pyredoodle is a large dog that can reach and sometimes exceed 100 pounds when fully grown.
+Unfortunately, due to their Great Pyrenees parent, they have shorter lifespans than most Poodle mixes.
+They are protective dogs when needed but are usually quite laid-back and gentle, making them a good match for children.
+Like their Great Pyrenees parents, these dogs are prone to wandering and are best kept in large, fenced-in properties.

 34. Eskipoo (American Eskimo x Poodle)